kyma-project/kyma/docs/application-connector/docs/03-07-api-registration.md

 ---
-title: API registration in Application Registry
+title: API registration in the Application Registry
 type: Details
 ---

-### Supported formats

-The Application Registry supports API Specification in the following formats:
+The Application Registry supports the following formats of the API specification:
 - OpenAPI 2.0
-- OData 2.0
+- OData XML 2.0, 3.0 and 4.0

-### Registration methods

-Application Registry supports two ways of passing API spec:
+You can pass the API specification in two ways:
-- in JSON format
+- JSON format
 - by `SpecificationUrl`

 >**NOTE:** Specification passed directly as a JSON has a higher priority than `SpecificationUrl`, which in such case will be ignored.